nodejs/node/doc/api/fs.md

 an integer specifying the number of bytes to write.

 `position` refers to the offset from the beginning of the file where this data should be written.
-If `typeof position !== 'number'`, the data will be written at the current position.
+If `typeof position !== 'number'` or `typeof position !== 'bigint', the data will be written at the current position.
 See pwrite(2).

 The callback will be given three arguments `(err, bytesWritten, buffer)` where `bytesWritten` specifies how many _bytes_ were written from `buffer`.